nicsure/nicfw2docs/eeprom.md

 # EEPROM Layout

 The EEPROM has 8k of space addressed from `0x0000` to `0x1FFF`.
+All multi-byte values are LITTLE-Endian for V2.0X codeplugs.
-All multi-byte values are little-endian.
+All multi-byte values are BIG-Endian for V2.5X codeplugs.

 For details on data types, consult the data structure document for the data type.